NoNotNotes/Yuubi/content/CMPA/MS1-Handout.md

 # Pulmonary Disorders

 ## Chronic Airflow Limitations (CAL)

-* A group if chronic lung diseases that includes:
+A group of chronic lung diseases that includes:
-  * Asthma – related to allergy
-    * Wheezing
-  * Chronic Bronchitis
+* **Asthma**, a hypersensitivity disorder.
+This is characterized by wheezes upon inspiration.
+* **Chronic Bronchitis**, inflammation of the bronchi limiting airflow and trapping air.
-  * Emphysema – one can have this even if not a smoker, has a familial predisposition
+* **Emphysema**, an abnormal distention of alveoli in an inelastic state.
+One can have this even if not a smoker, has a familial predisposition
 	* Initially has normal ABG
 	* The only one which affects the alveoli (The other three affects the lower airway)
-  * Bronchiectasis
+* **Bronchiectasis**,
-* COPD
+* **COPD**